autumnpeterson24/pavbot_vision/README.md

 It processes video or live camera data using OpenCV and publishes lane centerlines as ROS 2 topics that can be used for autonomous navigation.

+**FUTURE UPDATES**
-*Still need to refine the poses and coordinate publishing to make sure the coordinates are actually correct within the world space and
+Still need to refine the poses and coordinate publishing to make sure the coordinates are actually correct within the world space and
 I want to add Gazebo implementation as well.

 ---